Planning Committee

 Jennifer Chevinsky MD, MPH, FACPM

-For ACPM, after being appointed as a fellow, receiving the 2023 rising star award and serving as Track Chair for Community and Population Health, Dr. Chevinsky now serves as the 2024 Conference Vice Chair as well as on the Strategy Committee and as a Vaccine Confident Ambassador.
+For ACPM, after being appointed as a fellow, receiving the 2023 rising star award and serving as Track Chair for Community and Population Health, Dr. Chevinsky now serves as the 2025 Conference Vice Chair as well as on the Strategy Committee and as a Vaccine Confident Ambassador.

 Community and Population Medicine

-Chelsea Isom, MD, MPH
+Chair: Chelsea Isom, MD, MPH

-Dr. Isom is an associate physician at the Herbert Wertheim School of Public Health at the University of California San Diego and board certified in Preventive Medicine.
-Her current role is as a physician researcher with the Transportation Research and Education for Driving Safety group.
-Dr. Isom has been a part of ACPM since 2021 and joined ACPM as an abstract reviewer and moderator for ACPM since 2022.
-Dr. Isom obtained her medical degree from the University of Nevada in 2013 and then went on to be a general surgery resident at Vanderbilt Medical Center (2013-2021).
-She obtained her master’s in public health from Vanderbilt University (2016-2018), with an emphasis in Epidemiology.
-After this she transitioned to a preventive medicine residency at the University of California San Diego (2021-2023).
+Dr. Isom is an associate physician at the Herbert Wertheim School of Public Health at the University of California San Diego and a board certified in Preventive Medicine.
+Her current role is as a Principal Investigator with the Transportation Research and Education for Driving Safety group.
+Dr. Isom has been a part of the ACPM since 2021 and it the Chair for the Community and Population Medicine Track for the 2025 ACPM Meeting.

 Clinical Preventive Medicine

-Sherry Mills, MD, MPH
+Chair: Sherry Mills, MD, MPH

 Dr. Sherry Mills received her undergraduate degree in human biology from Brown University.
 She matriculated at the University of Cincinnati College of Medicine and completed a Preventive Medicine Residency and a Master's degree in Public Health in epidemiology at the Johns Hopkins University, School of Hygiene and Public Health.
 She completed post graduate training as an Epidemic Intelligence Service (EIS) Officer at the Centers for Disease Control and Prevention.
 There at the Office on Smoking and Health, she began her career as a medical epidemiologist.
 In 1991, Dr. Mills joined the National Cancer Institute in the now Division of Cancer Control and Population Sciences where she held several extramural program leadership roles.
 In 2000, Dr. Mills left federal service and joined Abt Associates, a Cambridge-based consulting firm, as the Managing Vice President for Public Health Applications and Research.
 In 2005, Dr. Mills rejoined the NIH in the Office of Extramural Research (OER) as the senior advisor to the Deputy Director of OER.
 In 2009 she was named Director, Office of Extramural Programs (OEP) in OER.
 Dr. Mills also served as the acting director, Division of Loan Prepayment, OER.
 Dr. Mills has been recognized with many awards both within government and the private sector for her outstanding contributions to public health interventions, public health policy, mentorship and outreach.